People

 202113.69.6

-The average length of service for a pub manager is 14 years and four months and a kitchen manager 10 years and seven months, while 33% of hourly paid employees have been with us for over three years.
+The average length of service for a pub manager is 14 years and nine months and a kitchen manager 10 years and nine months.

 All staff are employed directly by the company, with the exception of a few head-office contractors, involved in specific project work.